Why a punching bag you might ask? Well, for the following reasons.

 Because throwing just a few punches counts as a micro workout.

 Picture this.
 You walk past the bag that hangs near your kitchen entrance and hit it once.
 The bag swings back and you dug down or step aside.
 Almost automatically you take another swing at it.
+Then, you proceed to the kitchen to get your drinks and snacks.
+You just added a mini workout to your Netflix binge watch session!

 A few swings here, a few minutes there and your total workout time adds up quickly.
 This helps you burn fat like a mofo as a 180 lb. person will burn nearly 500 calories by 60 minutes working out on the punching bag.